Kraus-Michal/Nodejs_Project/README.md

 Database Import:

 Remember to import the database named dzial_wsparcia from the file baza_danych.sql using a platform like XAMPP and phpMyAdmin.
 Also, make sure the Apache and MySQL modules are running in the XAMPP control panel.
+The database contains three accounts.
+Account permissions are dependent on the "level_id" field, where value 1 is the administator, 2 is the moderator, and 3 is the default user.
+Accounts were made to test the functionality of the application. level_id is set to 3 by default.